Are you trying to recover compensation for an offshore injury?

 While seamen are not eligible to file for workers’ compensation, you may be able to seek compensation for your injuries under a federal admiralty law called the Jones Act.

-At Galloway Jefcoat, our offshore injury lawyers in Lake Charles have a thorough understanding of the federal admiralty laws that govern these complex claims.
+At Galloway Jefcoat, our Lake Charles offshore injury lawyers have a thorough understanding of the federal admiralty laws that govern these complex claims.
 We have helped many marine workers secure compensation, and while each case depends upon its own facts, we routinely recover six and seven figures for maritime workers who have suffered back injuries.

 Founding partner Rusty Galloway also personally spent time working on an oil rig.
 This experience has helped provide him with an in-depth understanding of the unique hazards maritime workers face on the job.